Saving Data Using JSON Parameters

 EXEC [s24].[view_cashbook_json_generic_row_update]

-That's why you need to use a wrapper procedure or an SQL code to call it with the right target table name.
+Note that the procedure receives the name of the view used to select data, not the target table name.
+Therefore, you need to use a wrapper procedure or SQL code to call it with the correct target table name.

 Sample for @json_changes_f1

-Here is a sample of generated commands with the @json_changes_f1 parameter:
+Here’s a sample command using the @json_changes_f1 parameter:

 EXEC [s24].[view_cashbook_json_changes_f1_update]